ISMRM Workshop on

 - There is no speaker ready room.

-- The loaded version does not need to be your final version.
+- The pre-loaded version does not need to be your final version, as long as you load your final version before your session begins.
 Draft versions can be loaded and later updated.
-You can simply test the fonts, animations, and videos and then bring your final version in during your scheduled time.
+You can do this simply to test the fonts, animations, and videos, and then bring your final version in before your scheduled time.
 By loading a draft version, any potential issues can be discovered and corrected prior to presentation.

 Showing Your Presentation:

 - The A/V staff will start each presentation.